zhang-zhizhen/X-ray-Attenuation-Calculator/README.txt

 1 Setup
-this program depends on the platform. you need to complier source files on your own matlab platform enter the file directory of CaculateMassAC.cpp and run
+this program depends on the platform. you need to complier source files on your own matlab platform enter the source files directory of CaculateMassAC.cpp and run

 mex -setup c++
 mex CalculateMassAC.cpp xcom.cpp